Click here to listen to a reading of this blog: |

 Hippocrates said: “All disease begins in the gut”

 Your gut is home to your immune system, so when you heal and balance your gut function, it can improve your immune function too.
-Stress and an imbalance of gut flora can lead to a leaky gut.
-I have experience with Candida (yeast overgrowth) and leaky gut.
+Stress and an imbalance of gut flora can lead to poor gut health.
+I have experience with Candida (yeast overgrowth).
 Addressing this played a big part in getting my health back from Hashimoto’s.

 A UK test for Candida can be found here and a US test here.